PIRL

 static int MAX_SOURCE_RECORDS_DEFAULT

-The default maximum number of unprocessed source records that will be obtained when the Conductor cache is refreshed.
+The maximum number of unprocessed source records that will be obtained when the Conductor cache is refreshed.

 static String MAX_SOURCE_RECORDS_PARAMETER